flyser/cournal/README.md

 ## Does it work yet ##

-Yes, in a very crude, barely usable form.
-Expect more soon :-)
+Yes, but on a very basic (yet usable!) level.

 ## How to help ##